Eileen and her second husband Robert (Bob) Bassing, both writers of some distinction, lived in Ajijic between 1951 and 1954.

 In the early 1950s, Eileen and Bob Bassing left their Hollywood careers and moved to Ajijic with her two sons (then aged 11 and 14 respectively) to focus on their writing.
 The family lived in a $5 a month home in Ajijic, and supplemented their income by selling home-made fudge and operating a small shop and lending library, “Simple Pleasures,” of English-language books they had shipped from California.

 Eileen Bassing, a brunette with green eyes, recalled in a 1957 newspaper interview that “It was an amazing success even though most of our books were texts on psychiatry and philosophy.
 We were only open three hours a day but out of our returns we supported our family, a maid, a cook, a laundress and a gardener.
 We rented everything—even the New York Times, section by section, at 15 centavos per section.
 And those who borrowed the crossword puzzle had to promise to erase it when the page was returned.”
 (The Marion Star, Ohio, 10 March 1957, p 18).

-While in Ajijic. the Bassings started a theater group, the Lakeside Theater.
-The first production was the comedy You Can’t Take It With You, staged in the open patio of a small inn in Chapala in 1953.
+While in Ajijic. the Bassings started a theater group, the Lakeside Players (forerunner of the Lakeside Little Theater).
+The first production was the comedy You Can’t Take It With You, staged in the open patio of a small inn, La Playita, in Chapala in 1953.

 Home Before Dark

 Eileen Bassing’s first novel, Home Before Dark (New York: Random House, 1957), was originally written in California and then rewritten in Ajijic.
 It was later made into a Warner Brothers movie (1958) based on a screenplay written by Eileen and her husband, and directed by Mervyn Le Roy.